-Calculate full funding requirement
+STEP 2: Calculate full funding requirement

 To ensure the long-term security of benefits for injured workers, WorkSafeNB has a long-term financial objective of maintaining a funding level between 115% and 125% of assets over liabilities.
-If below or above this range, we include a surcharge in the premiums' rates or apply a credit towards premiums owed.
+If below or above this range, we include a surcharge in the premiums' rates or apply a credit toward premiums owed.
+WorkSafeNB conducts annual reviews to ensure our classification structure is statistically reliable and aligns with our commitment of fairness to New Brunswick's employers.
+The performance of industries and industry groups within a rate group is monitored to ensure trends do not diverge substantially within the rate group.